meorkamalmeorsulaiman/evpn-vxlan/part-5/README.md

 - Symmetric
 - Asymmetric

-In symmetric, both ingress and egress switches perform MAC and IP lookup.
-But inter-subnet forwarding between IP-VRF table and for asymmetric, the forwarding for inter-subnet was done thru MAC-VRF table.
 They are different, more details [RFC 9135](https://www.rfc-editor.org/rfc/rfc9135.html#name-symmetric-and-asymmetric-ir) In the case of EVPN-VxLAN, symetric IRB is enough.
 Example, when the data plane hit the ingress leaf.
 It will perform lookup on the IP-VRF table and then encapsulate into an IP packet (VxLAN) including ingress and egress MAC address.
 Then sent it to the remote leaf.
 Later the remote leaf will perform lookup on the IP-VRF table.
 As mentioned earlier, each MAC-VRF table associated with IP-VRF and therefore, the switch will know the correct MAC/IP.
 In symmetric IRB, the local switch doesn't need to store the remote MAC address entry - Why?
 This is because it is learnt thru EVPN.